mchancan/deepseqslam/README.md

 ## Single Node Training (CPU, GPU or Multi-GPUs)

 In this release, we provide an implementation of DeepSeqSLAM for evaluation on the Gardens Point dataset with challenging day-night changing conditions.
-We also provide all the raw images and normalized (synthetic) GPS data for training and deployment.
+We also provide normalized (synthetic) GPS data for training and deployment on this dataset.

 ### Commands